Independence as a State of Mind: the Bosque Records story (1988-2001)

 hairgram

 With the resurgence of all things 80s in the last decade, it was inevitable that hair metal would have some kind of renewed popularity, but even so, its respectability is surprising.
-Mötley Crüe for instance, seem to have far more credibility now than they did (in the UK at least) back in the 80s.
+Mötley Crüe for instance, have far more credibility in the 21st century than they did (in the UK at least) back in the 80s.
 Which is nice and all, but it’s a bit disappointing that posterity has largely selected the same tired selection of Guns ‘n’ Roses, Def Leppard & Bon Jovi songs as definitive of the era.
 Especially sad when there were so many great albums released that failed to have much impact, even the first time round.
 Such as…

 Easy Action – Easy Action (Tandon, 1983)